AdobeDocs/advertising.de-DE/help/creative/introduction/creative-about.md

 [!DNL Creative] verfolgt automatisch alle Impressionen und Klicks auf Anzeigen, die aus einem Erlebnis bereitgestellt werden.
 Sie können Kreativen in Creative Libraries optional auch Impression-Tracking- und Klick-Tracking-URLs von Drittanbietern sowie benutzerdefinierte Tracking-URLs in einem Erlebnis hinzufügen.

 [!DNL Creative] verfolgt auch Konversionen aus geschalteten Anzeigen, die aus Ihren Anzeigenerlebnissen erstellt wurden.<!-- Verify wording; anything important to add here?
 We do track them for all users, right?
-Or is it optoinal?  -->
+Or is it optional?  -->

 <!--
  [Don't need to mention] When an ad is served, the DSP that buys the ad first tracks the impression, and then passes the impression information to [!DNL Creative]. [!DNL Creative] first tracks a click on an ad, and it then passes the click information